bauchdj/file-browser-web-app/notes.md

 - Trash: If file exists, create hidden file with filename + '-date-time' and put file inside that directory.
 Need system to handle duplicates.
 - Filemeta data: What info can I get on linux?
 - Drag and drop?
+- Websocket: Have box that displays live connection to server.
+Guarantees upload and connection = confidence in file management in the browser.

 ## Settings
 - Hidden files _(hide / show)_